retroelec/T-HMI-C64/README.md

 Because it is difficult to keep an eye on the screen and press the right keys on the virtual keyboard at the same time for pinball games, the flippers of “David's Midnight Magic” have been outsourced to a separate screen.
 When you open this screen, the options "Send raw keycodes" and "Detect key release" are automatically enabled.
-When you close this screen again, both options are reset to the previous value.
+When you close this screen again, both options are reset to the previous values.

 ### Load a program from SD card